22/11 7:30 PM

 The skull and crossbones emblem is an unmistakable part of the fabric of Pauli's identity. - Reinaldo Coddou H./Bundesliga/Bundesliga Collection via Getty

 The pirate flag that has become the club's semi-official badge was first flown at games at the time after being brought to the stadium by a man known as 'Doc Mabuse', who was living in a punk commune with 40 other squatters.
-That perfectly encapsulates the rebellious spirit that still reigns at St Pauli where vocal pro-environment and LGBTQ stances as well as initiatives combatting racism — among others — have long been weaved into the fabric of the club.
+That perfectly encapsulates the rebellious spirit that still reigns at St. Pauli where vocal pro-environment and LGBTQ stances as well as initiatives combatting racism - among others - have long been weaved into the fabric of the club.
 There are letters writ large on the Millerntor stadium's North Stand that read, 'No human is illegal' while the seats above it are coloured to form two hearts.

 They also have a self-deprecating sense of humour.
-When Pauli defeated a Bayern Munich side that had just two months earlier won the Club World Cup having picked up the UEFA Champions League the previous season, it was clearly a huge Bundesliga victory.
+When Pauli defeated a Bayern Munich side that had just two months earlier won the FIFA Club World Cup having picked up the UEFA Champions League the previous season, it was clearly a huge Bundesliga victory.
 "We had really beaten Bayern Munich.
 We could hardly believe it," said defender Holger Stanislawski, who would go on to coach the club some years later.
 "There are so few moments in the life of an athlete that stick with you.
 That's a game that sticks for a St. Paulianer."

 You could say that.
 Twenty years later, you can still buy a T-shirt from the club shop with the ironic slogan 'Weltpokalsiegerbesieger' emblazoned on it, a Scrabble treble-word score of a German compound noun that means something like 'Defeaters of the Club World Cup winners'.
 It sounds better in German… Oh yeah, and they have a small train that delivers currywurst - sausage in curry sauce, German football's traditional matchday meal - to fans.
 Not even joking.